mbr/project-bamboo/README.markdown

 Unit tests
 ----------
-*unittest2* or Python 2.7 are required to run unittests.
+*unittest2* or Python 2.7 are required to run unittests, as well as *[mock](http://www.voidspace.org.uk/python/mock/)*.
 If unittest2 is installed, simply run

     $ unit2 discover